Manitowoc, Wisconsin: Kellners Corners

 Kellners Corners is also a formerly unincorporated community on the northwest side of the city at the intersection of Rapids Road (County Road R) and Menasha Avenue.
 This portion of Manitowoc is more residential with some businesses.
 Rapids Road was also the old alignment of US Highway 141 in Manitowoc until the completion of I-43 resulted in the portion of the old highway turned over to the county.

 Climate

 Manitowoc has a humid continental climate.
-Lake Michigan has a moderating effect on its climate compared to regions more inland, making it warmer in the winter and cooler in the summer than most nearby cities.
+Lake Michigan exerts a moderating effect on its climate compared to regions more inland, making temperatures warmer in the winter and cooler in the summer than most nearby cities.
 Manitowoc has a yearly average high of 52 °F and a yearly average low of 38.5 °F. Manitowoc also has an extreme high and extreme low of 105 °F and -27 °F, respectively.
 The city receives an average of 31.17 in of precipitation every year, in the form of rain and snow, with rain being more prevalent in months April–November, and snow being more prevalent in months December–March.
 Precipitation is spread fairly evenly throughout the year, with the wettest month being August, with 3.58 in of precipitation, and the driest month being February, with 1.38 in of precipitation.